 He has also served as a member of the Marion County Threat Advisory Team since 1999.
 He is the editor and principal author of the book, Assessing Student Threats: Implementing the Salem-Keizer System, Second Edition, and has co-authored a number of threat assessment and school security projects, including legislative proposals from the Oregon Governor’s Task Force on School Safety.

-He has advised on, or contributed to, a number of threat assessment guides, including Threat Assessment in the Schools: A Guide to Managing Threatening Situations and to Creating Safe School Climates (U.S. Secret Service and U.S. Department of Education) and Making Prevention a Reality: Identifying, Assessing, and Managing the Threat of Targeted Attacks (Behavioral Analysis Unit, National Center for the Analysis of Violent Crime).
+He has advised on, or contributed to, a number of threat assessment guides, including the International Handbook of Threat Assessment, Second Edition; Threat Assessment in the Schools: A Guide to Managing Threatening Situations and to Creating Safe School Climates (U.S. Secret Service and U.S. Department of Education); and Making Prevention a Reality: Identifying, Assessing, and Managing the Threat of Targeted Attacks (Behavioral Analysis Unit, National Center for the Analysis of Violent Crime).
 He has been interviewed by a number of television, radio, and print news outlets, including National Public Radio, Oregon Public Broadcasting, Mother Jones, Esquire, and HBO.

 John is an accomplished instructor and presenter, having trained education staff, mental health professionals, and law enforcement officers from more than 300 school districts, colleges and universities, and communities.
 He has assisted in the implementation of threat assessment systems and the formation of threat assessment teams throughout the country.
 He regularly provides training, consultation, and keynote presentations to national audiences on threat assessment and management, preventing and mitigating human violence, school security, and response options for violent intruder and active-shooter situations.